kstrassheim/explain-ai/README.md

 }

 ## Retraining the models

+Before training generate the dataset by running `python data_preprocessing.py` this will generate on single data/data.csv file used for all pretrainings

 The training is configured in the train_*.py files
 For retraining the models run `python train_[model_name].py`